Common questions

 Can you guarantee my pet will be found?

-How fast should I launch a campaign?
+How fast should I launch an alert?

 What information should I prepare before starting?